bestv2/node-rss-cache/README.md

 # rss cache for node
+A node cache lib
+Can be used alone without a message queue system
-A cache lib from nodejs.
-Can sync data between server or pm2 process.
+Or Can sync data between server or pm2 process depends on redis, or some other message queue.

 ## Install
 `npm install rss-cache`